 01 of 14

 Make it Stretch

 Purchase smaller amounts of meat.
 Then, stretch it with oatmeal, breadcrumbs or another cheap and healthy filler.
-If you follow these steps, no one in your family will even notice:
+If you follow these steps, no one will even notice.

 02 of 14

 Instead of buying ground beef, purchase a chuck roast on sale and either grind it yourself or ask the butcher to do it for you.
 The end product will be the same, but you'll spend far less on it

 Snatch up packages of meat that have been marked down for quick sale.
 Then, use them by the date on the package or freeze them for later use.

 Buy Cheaper CutsContinue to 5 of 14 below.

 Family-sized packages of meat usually cost less per pound than smaller packages.
 So, if it works with your budget, buy one big package, and divide it into the portions that you need.

 Aim for at least one meatless dinner a week.
 This might help you save some cash in the long run.